 Collinear antennas, by virtue of their operation as end-fed structures, have high feed point impedances.
-A good feed arrangement, valid for both ground-plane and mast mounted antennas, is the use of a quarter-wave short-circuited transmission line, as described in the chapter on antenna fundamentals.
+A good feed arrangement, valid for both ground-plane and mast mounted antennas, uses a quarter-wave short-circuited transmission line, as described in the chapter on antenna fundamentals.